ossdhaval/mysite/source/while-coding/maven-notes.md

 The current core packaging values are: pom, jar, maven-plugin, ejb, war, ear, rar, par

-Note on important maven concepts :
+### Note on important maven concepts :

 1)      Dependency
 2)      Inheritance
 3)      Aggregation

-2) Inheritance :
+#### 2. Inheritance :

+Elements in the POM that are merged are the following:
+- dependencies
+- developers and contributors
+- plugin lists (including reports)
+- plugin executions with matching ids
+- plugin configuration
+- resources
-Elements in the POM that are merged are the following: dependencies developers and contributors plugin lists (including reports) plugin executions with matching ids plugin configuration resources inheritance is when you specify <parent> element in your child pom.
+inheritance is when you specify <parent> element in your child pom.
 Primary use of inheritance is to keep common configuration in a central POM which can be used by multiple projects.
 Super pom is an example of that.
 In inheritance, parent is not aware of its children. ie: if parent is built then build for child projects will not be triggered automatically.

-3) Aggregation
+#### 3. Aggregation

 aggregation is when you define <module> in top-level POM.
 Here the purpose is to club together those projects which need to be built together.
 Here, inheritance of plugins and dependencies ( and other elements ) will not happen but if you build the aggregated POM then the projects mentioned as modules will be triggered for build as well.

 useful reference : https://stackoverflow.com/questions/17482320/maven-module-inheritance-vs-aggregation )

+*Note* :

-           Note : when you want to see what all dependencies your app has, you generally open POM file in eclipse and go to 'dependency Hierarchy' tab.
+when you want to see what all dependencies your app has, you generally open POM file in eclipse and go to 'dependency Hierarchy' tab.
 But here, you can't see dependencies pulled by parent POM.
 But this is visible in 'effective POM' tab.
 'Dependency Hierarchy' only shows things defined in current POM as 'dependency'

-Maven versioning :
+### Maven versioning :

 http://kylelieber.com/2012/06/maven-versioning-strategy/

-Maven commandline options / switches
+### Maven commandline options / switches

 Source : https://books.sonatype.com/mvnref-book/reference/running-sect-options.html

--e, --errors
-Produce execution error messages
+-e, --errors: Produce execution error messages

--X, --debug
-Produce execution debug output
+-X, --debug: Produce execution debug output

--q, --quiet
-Quiet output - only show errors
+-q, --quiet: Quiet output - only show errors

 The -q option only prints a message to the output if there is an error or a problem.

 The -X option will print an overwhelming amount of debugging log messages to the output.
 This option is primarily used by Maven developers and by Maven plugin developers to diagnose problems with Maven code during development.
 This -X option is also very useful if you are attempting to diagnose a difficult problem with a dependency or a classpath.

 The -e option will come in handy if you are a Maven developer, or if you need to diagnose an error in a Maven plugin.
 If you are reporting an unexpected problem with Maven or a Maven plugin, you will want to pass both the -X and -e options to your Maven process.

-mvn dependency:resolve
+`mvn dependency:resolve`
     resolve(or download) dependencies as per pom.xml

 To activate one or more build profiles from the command line, use the following option: